Scalable Quantum Reinforcement Learning on NISQ Devices with Dynamic-Circuit Qubit Reuse and Grover Optimization: Method

-\subsection{Quantum agent–environment multiple interactions with dynamic circuit capability}
+The proposed algorithm employs a fixed set of quantum registers that are dynamically reused across decision steps, together with classical registers that store measurement outcomes.
+Table~\ref{table:quantumregister} summarizes all quantum and classical registers used in the implementation.

+At each decision step $t$, the quantum registers \texttt{qState}, \texttt{qAction}, \texttt{qNextState}, and \texttt{qReward} jointly encode a single agent–environment interaction of the quantum Markov decision process (QMDP).
+Measurement outcomes from these registers are recorded in the classical register \texttt{cReg[$t$]}, which persists across steps and enables the reconstruction of full trajectories from repeated executions.
+The quantum return register \texttt{qReturn} coherently accumulates rewards across decision steps and is not reset until trajectory evaluation is complete.
+The register widths $n_s$, $n_a$, $n_r$, and $n_g$ depend on the cardinality of the state space, action space, reward encoding, and maximum trajectory return, respectively.
+In the benchmark example presented in this work, we use $ n_s = 2$, $ n_a = 1$, $ n_r = 2$ and $ n_g = 4$.

+All quantum registers except \texttt{qReturn} is reset and reused at each decision step, forming a reusable interaction workspace that supports sequential agent–environment dynamics without increasing the number of physical qubits.
+In contrast, classical registers store measurement outcomes across time steps and are used exclusively for trajectory reconstruction and statistical analysis; they do not participate in the quantum optimization loop.
+The \texttt{qReturn} register serves as the optimization workspace for Grover-based amplitude amplification.

+\subsection{Quantum Agent–environment Multiple Interactions with Dynamic Circuit Capability}

-Extending the QMDP framework to model sequential interactions over $T$ time steps requires not only consistent quantum evolution of the state, action, next state, and reward at each time step, but also an execution model that can scale within hardware limits.
-In this work, a key contribution lies in enabling agent–environment interactions over multiple time steps using the same quantum registers for each MDP component.
-This is achieved through dynamic circuit capabilities, specifically mid-circuit measurement and mid-circuit reset, which allow qubits to be reused across time steps while preserving the logical progression of the interaction.
-Unlike the previous approach in~\cite{thet2025}, which allocates new qubits for every time step, our method supports scalable execution of long-horizon MDPs in a quantum setting.
+Extending the quantum Markov decision process (QMDP) framework to model sequential agent–environment interactions over a finite horizon $T$ requires not only a consistent quantum representation of state, action, next state, and reward at each time step, but also an execution model that remains feasible under realistic hardware constraints.
+A central contribution of this work is the realization of multi-step agent–environment interaction using a fixed set of quantum registers, enabled by dynamic circuit capabilities—specifically, mid-circuit measurement and mid-circuit reset.
+This design supports scalable long-horizon decision-making within the limited qubit budgets of near-term devices.

+The proposed architecture implements the agent and environment interaction loop as a sequential, stepwise quantum evolution.
+At each time step, quantum coherence is exploited to evaluate the state–action transition and reward generation in superposition, after which a projective measurement samples a concrete interaction outcome.
+Only the next-state value is propagated to initialize the subsequent interaction. { }